Published: May 2023

 When a more accurate definition of the Flood Plain and Extents is needed

 Due to the nature of the Strategic Flood Map for Northern Ireland the geographical extent of predicted flood areas cannot be precisely defined.
 In some cases reservoir inundation maps may not be available.
-A FRA to determine a more accurate extent of flooding is therefore necessary for development proposals located in proximity to the margins of the predicted flood plain, irrespective of whether the site lies just outside or just inside (wholly or partially) the extent as depicted on the Strategic Flood Map.
+An FRA to determine a more accurate extent of flooding is therefore necessary for development proposals located in proximity to the margins of the predicted flood plain, irrespective of whether the site lies just outside or just inside (wholly or partially) the extent as depicted on the Strategic Flood Map.
 In these circumstances it is sufficient for the FRA to identify the sources of flooding and the resulting flood extents.

 For some sites the applicant may be able to demonstrate through a combination of local knowledge, photographs of historic flood events or a level survey that the site or part of the site lies outside the flood plain and would be suitable for development from a flood risk aspect.
 For other sites, a more detailed river model may be required.
-Preliminary discussion with Rivers Agency is advisable to ascertain the type of information required.
+Preliminary discussion with DfI Rivers is advisable to ascertain the type of information required.
 Should the outcome of this exercise confirm that the development site or part thereof lies within the flood plain, then the applicant should consider a more suitable alternative location.

-When the proposed development is within the (fluvial / coastal flood plain / reservoir flood inundation area) and is otherwise acceptable under the policy
+When the proposed development is within the (fluvial/coastal flood plain/reservoir flood inundation area) and is otherwise acceptable under the policy.

-In circumstances where the proposed development is acceptable in principle under the policy, this still requires a FRA to be submitted to the planning authority as part of the planning application, so as to ensure the identification of all sources of flooding, the resulting flood extents and the means by which flooding is to be controlled and mitigated.
-A FRA should not be undertaken when a proposal is clearly unacceptable in principle under the policy as this will invariably result in nugatory work and expense on the part of the developer
+In circumstances where the proposed development is acceptable in principle under the policy, this still requires an FRA to be submitted to the planning authority as part of the planning application, so as to ensure the identification of all sources of flooding, the resulting flood extents and the means by which flooding is to be controlled and mitigated.
+An FRA should not be undertaken when a proposal is clearly unacceptable in principle under the policy as this will invariably result in nugatory work and expense on the part of the developer

 What information should be in a Flood Risk Assessment?